tmobile/magentaA11y/_checklist-web/alert.md

 ## Notes

+Alerts are dynamic content that is injected into the page when it changes and a person using a screenreader needs to know that some state of the application has changed.

 - Use alerts sparingly.
 - If an alert is present on page load, it won't be read automatically
   - If an element is present on page load, it is not technically an alert